stefangabos/Zebra_ClearInput/README.md

 ### `destroy()`

 Removes a previously created instance of the plugin.
+This method cleans up all event handlers, removes buttons, unwraps containers and clears data attributes.

 ```javascript
 // apply to all text input elements